Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7970 should in theory be a lot better than the Radeon HD 7870 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 7970 should be quite a bit faster than the Radeon HD 7870 overall. (explain)

-Texel RateThe Radeon HD 7970 will be a lot (about 48%) faster with regards to AF than the Radeon HD 7870. (explain)
+Texel RateThe Radeon HD 7970 is a lot (more or less 48%) better at texture filtering than the Radeon HD 7870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison